29 Momentum diffusion and dissipation on the hexagonal C-grid

 \[ \begin{align} h_e\frac{\partial u_{e, \text{diff}}}{\partial t} &= \left[\nabla\left(K_cE_{c(e)}\right)\right]_e + \frac{1}{l_e}\left(\frac{1}{3}\sum_{r\in t_1}K_rF_{r(e)} - \frac{1}{3}\sum_{r\in t_2}K_rF_{r(e)}\right)\nonumber\\ &= \left[\nabla\left(K_cE_{c(e)}\right)\right]_e + \frac{1}{3l_e}\left(\sum_{r\in t_1}K_rF_{r(e)} - \sum_{r\in t_2}K_rF_{r(e)}\right). \end{align} \]

 Here $E_c$ and $F_r$ are deformations, which are localized in the cell centers and at the edges, respectively.
-The $E_c$ are located on the diagonal of the stress tensor, they are referred to as shear deformations.
-The $F_r$ are not located on the diagonal of the stress tensor, they are called shear deformation.
-Here you allow that both can depend not only on their position but also on the edge on which you want to calculate the acceleration, i.e. $E_{c(e)}$ or $F_{r(e)}$.
-The triangle $t_1$ is located with respect to the edge $e$ in the direction $\mathbf{k}\times\mathbf{n}_e$, the edge $t_2$ in the direction $-\mathbf{k}\times\mathbf{n}_e$. $K_c$ and $K_r$ are nonnegative diffusion coefficients, which are left open in this chapter.
-O.B.d.
-A. assume that $\mathbf{n}_e$ is aligned parallel to $\mathbf{i}_1$.
+The $E_c$ are located on the diagonal of the stress tensor; they are referred to as strain deformations.
+The $F_r$ are not located on the diagonal of the stress tensor; they are referred to as shear deformations.
+Here one allows both to depend not only on their position but also on the edge at which one wants to compute the acceleration, i.e. $E_{c(e)}$ and $F_{r(e)}$, respectively.
+The triangle $t_1$ is located with respect to the edge $e$ in the direction $\mathbf{k}\times\mathbf{n}_e$, the triangle $t_2$ in the direction $-\mathbf{k}\times\mathbf{n}_e$. $K_c$ and $K_r$ are non-negative diffusion coefficients, which are left open in this chapter.
+Without loss of generality, one assumes that $\mathbf{n}_e$ is aligned parallel to $\mathbf{i}_1$.

-\[ \begin{align} E_{c(e)} &= \frac{4}{9}\left[2\delta_1u_1 - \left(\delta_2u_2 + \delta_3u_3\right)\right] = \frac{4}{9}\left[3\delta_1u_1 - \left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right)\right] = \frac{4}{3}\delta_1u_1 - \frac{4}{9}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right)\nonumber\\ &= -\frac{4}{9}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) + \frac{4}{3}\delta_1u_1 = -\frac{2}{3}\frac{2}{3}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) + \frac{4}{3}\delta_1u_1\nonumber\\ &\stackrel{\href{ch-26-problems-of-a-three-element-generating-s.html#eq:div_3elements2d}{\text{Glg.
+\[ \begin{align} E_{c(e)} &= \frac{4}{9}\left[2\delta_1u_1 - \left(\delta_2u_2 + \delta_3u_3\right)\right] = \frac{4}{9}\left[3\delta_1u_1 - \left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right)\right] = \frac{4}{3}\delta_1u_1 - \frac{4}{9}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right)\nonumber\\ &= -\frac{4}{9}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) + \frac{4}{3}\delta_1u_1 = -\frac{2}{3}\frac{2}{3}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) + \frac{4}{3}\delta_1u_1\nonumber\\ &\stackrel{\href{ch-26-problems-of-a-three-element-generating-s.html#eq:div_3elements2d}{\text{Eq.
 (27.33)}}}{=} -\frac{2}{3}D + \frac{4}{3}\delta_1u_1 \end{align} \]

 For the shear deformations, according to Eq.
 (29.15)

-\[ \begin{align} &\delta_2\left[\frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right)\right] + \delta_3\left[\frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\right] \hastobe \frac{1}{3}\delta_y\left(F_{1(e)} + F_{2(e)} + F_{3(e)}\right)\nonumber\\ &\stackrel{\href{ch-26-problems-of-a-three-element-generating-s.html#eq:ddy_hex}{\text{Glg.
+\[ \begin{align} &\delta_2\left[\frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right)\right] + \delta_3\left[\frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\right] \hastobe \frac{1}{3}\delta_y\left(F_{1(e)} + F_{2(e)} + F_{3(e)}\right)\nonumber\\ &\stackrel{\href{ch-26-problems-of-a-three-element-generating-s.html#eq:ddy_hex}{\text{Eq.
 (27.31)}}}{=} \frac{1}{3\sqrt{3}}\left(\delta_2 - \delta_3\right)\left(F_{1(e)} + F_{2(e)} + F_{3(e)}\right)\tag{29.18}\label{eq:deriv_hex_diff_deformed_0} \end{align} \]

 \[ \begin{align} F_{1(e)} &= \zeta_1. \end{align} \]